ezman102/flappybird_RL/README.md

 ---

+## 📓 main.ipynb (Colab Notebook)
+A complete, self-contained Colab notebook that walks through the entire workflow: repo setup, agent training, video recording, performance evaluation, and visual comparison of all algorithms.

+---

 ## 📊 Outputs
 After training, the following are saved to `results/<experiment_name>/`:
 - `models/`: Best and final models
-- `metrics/`: Numpy array of episode rewards
+- `metrics/`: Numpy array of episode rewards (as .npy)
 - `configs/`: A copy of the used config

 ---